-I’m developing a seminar on painted warps for ANWG 2019 (still a few spots left!), which will become an online class later in 2019.
+I’m developing a seminar on painted warps for ANWG 2019, which will become an online class later in 2019.
 I thought I’d share some of my thoughts on design with you over my next few blog posts.
 Today I’m going to talk about the basics of designing with painted warps.

 Designing with painted warps is basically about two things: What colors to showcase and what pattern to emphasize.